The world of content writing, copywriting, and digital marketing can be incredibly overwhelming.

 - Learn to pitch. nDash is a fantastic platform for pitching – it brings the best companies right to you.
 You can also opt to compile a list of companies to pitch – ones you like and local contenders, too.
 Crafting the perfect pitch takes time – but it yields incredible results when you get into the swing of things.

-It would be truly amazing to, as I say, open up the laptop and immediately have clients burning up your inbox – but it takes time.
+It would be truly amazing to open up the laptop and immediately have clients burning up your inbox.
+But it takes time.

 For more trending insights into freelance content writing, check out the nDash blog!